MathiasVanGompel/MatchAnything/Convertion_Tensorrt/README.md

 ### Why 518?

 RoMa’s ViT-L/14 backbone expects image sizes that are multiples of the 14-pixel patch size.
 A resolution of 518 pixels corresponds to 37 patches on each axis (37 × 14 = 518), yielding the 37 × 37 + CLS token layout that the pretrained RoMa checkpoint was tuned for.
-Sticking to 518 keeps positional embeddings aligned and prevents costly resizing of attention tokens during export.
+On stronger GPU, this can be changed to have a bigger resolution, but it needs to be a multiple of 14.

-### Relationship to the upstream MatchAnything project
+### Relationship to the original MatchAnything project

-This fork diverges from the Hugging Face Space (`LittleFrog/MatchAnything`) and the main branch by patching files deep inside `MatchAnything/imcui/…`.
-The vendorized RoMa code and weight loading utilities under `imcui/third_party/MatchAnything` were expanded to remap checkpoints, resize positional embeddings, and back-fill missing DINOv2 parameters from TIMM.
-Those changes eliminate the namespace mismatches that otherwise block TensorRT export.
+Apart from all the files in Convertion_Tensorrt, there have been made small changes to files to make it ONNX friendly (I do not think all  these changes actually matter anymore as i do not use all these function in conversion, (was for previous prototype) but are included here for information).
+These changes are in:
+- `imcui/hloc/extract_features.py`
+- `imcui/hloc/match_dense.py`
+- `imcui/hloc/matchers/duster.py`
+- `imcui/third_party/MatchAnything/src/loftr/utils/geometry.py`
+- `imcui/third_party/MatchAnything/src/utils/dataset.py`
+- `imcui/third_party/MatchAnything/third_party/ROMA/roma/models/croco/pos_embed.py`
+- `imcui/third_party/MatchAnything/third_party/ROMA/roma/models/dust3r/utils/geometry.py`
+- `imcui/third_party/MatchAnything/third_party/ROMA/roma/models/dust3r/utils/image.py`
+- `imcui/third_party/MatchAnything/third_party/ROMA/roma/models/matcher.py`
+- `imcui/third_party/MatchAnything/third_party/ROMA/roma/models/transformer/dinov2.py`
+- `imcui/third_party/MatchAnything/third_party/ROMA/roma/utils/utils.py`

 ## Current status

-- The `full/` pipeline is the reliable path for producing TensorRT engines today.
+- The `full/` pipeline is the reliable path for producing TensorRT engines.
 - The `plus/` directory captures aspirational work to integrate the RoMa decoder and refinement stages; once the weight mapping issues are solved it will be ready for experimentation.
 - Keep an eye on loader logs: they document how many of the 342 usable weights were restored relative to the 603 keys shipped in the checkpoint and flag any further drift from upstream training code.
+In the `plus/` directory I tried to load more of the checkpoints, but it does not work yet.